 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 The grease had been put on the guns to prevent them from rusting.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.
 From battalion records, Charles became the supply officer for the battalion.

-The night of December 7th, the officers were called to the radio room and informed of the Japanese attack on Pearl Harbor.
+The night of December 8, the officers were called to the radio room and informed of the Japanese attack on Pearl Harbor hours earlier.
 They were ordered to report to their companies.
 When the soldiers were told of the Japanese attack on Pearl Harbor they laughed.
-Having been in the Philippines for eighteen days, they believed that this was the start of the extended maneuvers.
+Having been in the Philippines for eighteen days, they believed that this was the start of the extended maneuvers that they were expecting.
 The company commander, Capt Fred Bruni, told them to listen up because what he was saying was the truth.
 He again told them that Pearl Harbor had been bombed, and they were given guns and told to clean them.
 As they did this, they still believed that they had started maneuvers.
 It was around noon that this belief was blown away.

 The soldiers were finishing lunch when 54 planes appeared in the northern sky and approached the airfield at 12:45 in the afternoon.
 At first they thought the planes were American, until they saw what looked like "rain drops" fall from the planes.
 It was when bombs began exploding on the runways that they knew the planes were Japanese.
 Amazingly, every bomb dropped at the tanks landed in the area between the tanks and none of the tanks were lost.